akhmadshin/next-query-glue/README.md

 [react-query + View Transitions API](https://github.com/akhmadshin/next-query-glue-starter)

 ## That library exports:
 - NextQueryGlueProvider that should wrap your application.
-It will slightly modify router single tone.
+It will slightly modify router singltone.
 - prepareDirectNavigation, function that makes pages router skip next data/middleware call and display page immediately.
 Should be called before navigation.
 - getQueryKey is a function that returns key for the current page.
 Basically, it's just an url of the page, but without a hash part.
 - getQueryFn is an async function that calls route data/middleware.